justinrpilot/BESTAnalysis/README.md

 ## Standalone

-To use the BEST tagger inside of another framework, access the class in the `BoostedEventShapeTagger` directory.
+To use BEST inside of another framework, access the class in the `BoostedEventShapeTagger` directory.
-The class requires a minimal setup
+This requires a minimal setup relying on the [lwtnn](https://github.com/demarley/lwtnn/tree/CMSSW_8_0_X-compatible#cmssw-compatibility) framework that provides an interface for machine learning frameworks, developed using python libraries, in a c++ environment (initialize the `lwtnn` object and generate inputs to the network to obtain the output).

-(initialize the TMVA object and generate inputs to the network to obtain output).
+The BEST model was developed using [scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html#sklearn.neural_network.MLPClassifier).
-An example configuration file is provided in "BESTAnalysis/BoostedEventShapeTagger/data/config.txt".
+A script `BoostedEventShapeTagger/python/sklearn2json.py` is used to convert the scikit-learn model into a format for `lwtnn`.

 Checkout & build (after setting up your CMSSW environment!):
 ```